summer-ospp/help-en/docs/community.md

 The following are the reference standards of difficulty:

 - High: bonus RMB 12000
   - A competent master student majoring in computer science
   - The typical high difficulty is to optimize the class work, improve the time, reduce the memory occupation, provide performance and so on.
 - Medium: bonus RMB 9000
   - Objective: the ability is equivalent to the graduate freshmen or graduate sophomore master majoring in computer science
 - Low: bonus RMB 6000
   - Objective: the ability is equivalent to the junior and senior computer major bachelor students

 ## ODI organization approved and recommended Open Knowledge License

-The following open knowledge agreement projects are accepted in this activity:
+The following open knowledge agreement projects are accepted in this program:

 - [Creative Commons CCZero (CC0)](https://opendefinition.org/licenses/cc-zero)
 - [Open Data Commons Public Domain Dedication and Licence (PDDL)](https://opendefinition.org/licenses/odc-pddl)